imanojsingh20/mfe-example/mfe-react-webpack.md

-# Getting started with Micro-Frontend and Webpack 5 Module Federation
+# Getting started with React Micro-Frontend and Webpack 5 Module Federation

 In the article, we will straight-up dive into the technical implementation of the Micro-Frontend app using ReactJS and Webpack 5 Module Federation.